kalamuna/kalastack/README.md

 Kalastack 3!
 =========================

+**THIS PROJECT IS CURRENTLY APPROACHING END OF LIFE IN FAVOR OF [Kalabox2](https://github.com/kalabox/kalabox).
+IF YOU ARE A BRAVE AND DARING SOUL AND WANT TO HELP US TEST THE LATEST AND GREATEST HEAD OVER THAT WAY!**

 Kalastack is a basic LEMP stack built for Drupal.
 At its core it is a series of puppet manifests that are managed by Vagrant.
 Kalastack was built to run primarily on Ubuntu Server 12.04, though it will welcome multiple architectures in the future.